 HydrOffice has open licenses and encourages free contribution, and can facilitate development with an existing infrastructure and interface.
 Individual tools within HydrOffice are built in contained, modularized structures, such that they can be easily updated and maintained.

-One of the main HydrOffice requirement is easiness in its extension.
-This goal was achieved by natively supporting a plugin architecture:
+One of the main HydrOffice requirements is easiness in its extension.
+This goal is achieved by natively supporting a plugin architecture:

 - A base package that provides with common boiler-plate code.

 - Several hydro-packages where each one ship a few task-specific algorithms and can access common code from the base package.

 Furthermore, a skeleton package is provided with a base GUI to speed up and to ease the focus on the targeted weakness.

 Finally, the individual tools in HydrOffice are usually also provided as “frozen,” standalone, click-and-play solutions that require no installation on behalf of the user.